 Handmade Photobooks

+One aspect of Anne’s work involves constructing handmade photobooks that push the boundaries of telling and making in the pursuit of a rich story.
 Constructing handmade photobooks gives Anne an opportunity to work on ideas, big or small, in a very intimate way.
 Over the last 7 years she has made unique and small edition photobooks.
-The first group of books described below are available in the shop and at the end of this section is an archival record of earlier work.

 concertina fence series (2020)